 Hot Bowl of Nihari

-Noor Najam is a 22-year-old student who loves to explore culinary delights and tastes of different regions.
-She likes to stay fit and make healthy food choices.
-Noor thinks she should have studied for a culinary-related bachelor’s degree instead of her current bachelor’s in social sciences.
+Noor Najam loves to explore the culinary delights and tastes of different regions.
+She also likes to stay fit and make healthy food choices.
+Noor thinks she should have studied for a culinary-related bachelor’s degree instead of social sciences.
 She regularly posts on https://pateeri.com/.

 - Need more Pakistan travel advice?
-Check out my Pakistan Pinterest board or pre-order Lonely Planet’s new Central Asia guidebook!
+Check out my Pakistan Pinterest board or order Insight Guides Pakistan travel guidebook!

 - Find hotels with availability for your travel dates in Pakistan

 - Search for the best Pakistan tours and activities